giovannibussotti/GIP/docs/source/giptools/overview.rst

 * The .geCov.pdf file represents the normalized gene coverage.
 The first heatmap reports scaled values.
 The second heatmap shows the actual normalized gene coverage, but values greather than --ylim are reported as --ylim.
 * The geCov.xlsx file is an excel table reporting the normalized gene coverage with the associated function (if available)

-| In the genomic bins plot it is possible to limit the y-axis to a value of 2.5 (corresponding to 5 bin copies under the assumption of a disomic organism) and to remove bin coloring adding the options  ``--ylim 2.5 --highLowCovThresh 100 -1`` to the command.
+| In the genomic bins plot is possible to center the coverage to 1, limit the y-axis to 2.5 and remove bin coloring by adding the options  ``--ploidy 1 --ylim 2.5 --highLowCovThresh 100 -1`` to the command.
 This gives the following plot:

 .. figure:: ../_static/overview.binCov.png
       :width: 100 %